netblock/yaabe/README.md

 overclocker may want.

 This VBIOS editor does not hold your hand; it exposes a lot and you should have an idea what you're looking for and what it does.
-Until I get descriptions up and running, it is recommended to view the header files under `atom/` in tandem.
+It is recommended to view the header files under `atom/` in tandem.

 ## TODO